With many people considering a UK staycation this year, the Isle of Wight is the perfect spot to unwind this summer, or even in autumn.

 Osborne, East Cowes

-Osborne is the palatial former holiday home of Queen Victoria and Prince Albert.
-At the moment you can visit the ground floor state rooms, once used to entertain heads of states, princes and princesses.
-Lots of things to see that will immerse you in the queen’s daily life!
+Osborne House was the grand holiday home of Queen Victoria and Prince Albert.
+Today, visitors can explore the ground-floor state rooms, once used to entertain royalty and heads of state.
+There’s so much to see that you’ll feel fully immersed in the queen’s daily life!

-If you are more interested in nature than history, you can also have a stroll through the garden terraces and take in the stunning views.
+If you prefer nature over history, take a leisurely stroll through the garden terraces and soak in the stunning views.

-It was lots of fun and very interesting.
-We all preferred this part of the visit rather than exploring the Palace with very few explanations.
-I would recommend looking at the website and planned events before getting there.
+It was both fun and fascinating, and we all enjoyed this interactive part of the visit more than wandering through the palace with minimal explanations.
+I’d highly recommend checking the website for planned events before you go.

-As you can see it’s very easy to fill in the days with lots of things to do and see on the Isle of Wight!
-There are plenty more other attractions and activities available, which you can select according to your likings.
+As you can see, it’s easy to fill your days with plenty to see and do on the Isle of Wight!
+There are even more attractions and activities to choose from, so you can tailor your visit to suit your interests.

 I hope you’ve enjoyed this post and found inspiration here.
 If you are planning to travel to the Isle of Wight soon, please share your experience and opinion on DOYOUSPEAKLONDON’s blog!